ThomasRettig/the-broadway-paradox-2/README.md

 # note
-A demo website.
-Content is written by Matthew Butterick under fair use, and is adapted from MB XS newsletter — https://tinyletter.com/mb
+A demo website which is an improved version of the original site https://github.com/ThomasRettig/the-broadway-paradox.
+Content is adapted from Matthew Butterick's newsletter — https://tinyletter.com/mb

-Fonts used are Retina and Icebox Magnet from Frere-Jones Type and Occupant Fonts respectively.
+Typefaces used are _Lektorat Display_ (Typetogether) and _Brando_ (Bold Monday).